 The great thing about the seminar process is that not only do you establish authority by quoting your fees and having them up on the slide, but you also offer them a discount for coming in within two weeks of the seminar.
 This gives very little wiggle room for a prospect to try and barter with you to get you to reduce your fees.
 This is your fee, they knew it coming into the meeting, they’re already are getting a discount, so they have no choice but to move forward.
 It’s a great sales technique and helps motivate and get people to engage you right at your initial meeting.

-Each of these products have been tested and proven to work in Phil’s law firm and are available for a reasonable one-time licensing fee.
+Each of these products have been tested and proven to work in Phil’s law firm (as well as others!) and are available for a reasonable one-time licensing fee.

 ABOUT THE AUTHOR